josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 The wireless connectivity has mostly worked very well for me.
 Only the left half connects to your host machine via Bluetooth; the right half then just connects with the left.

-There have been a couple of instances where the halves lost connection with each other and I needed to do some troubleshooting to get them reconnected, but I'm fairly sure those were both my fault, and caused by improper resets.
+There have been a couple of instances where the halves lost connection with each other and I needed to do some troubleshooting to get them reconnected, but I'm fairly certain those were both my fault.
+They both happened while I was still learning how to change the layout, and it hasn't happened since.
 In any case, re-flashing the right half was all it took to set things right again, so no big deal.

-Incidentally, the Glove80 offers multiple Bluetooth profiles (those are the six thumb keys in the photo above), which you can toggle between using Magic layer keys.
+Connection-wise, the Glove80 offers multiple Bluetooth profiles, represented by the six thumb keys in the photo above.
+You can toggle between using Magic layer keys.
 This lets you connect to multiple devices, and switch between them without the need to disconnect or re-pair; you can just hit the proper key for the device you're using.

 In my limited testing (switching between two MacBooks), this feature works even better than I expected.
 In my experience, Bluetooth is finicky on its own, and doubly so where Macbooks are involved, so I didn't expect toggling between machines to work seamlessly or on the first try, but that's exactly what happened.

 <CalloutPlusQuote>

-If you plan to use the Glove80 wirelessly with multiple devices, I'm happy to report this feature seems to work excellently
+If you plan to use the Glove80 wirelessly with multiple devices, I'm happy to report this feature seems to work excellently.

 </CalloutPlusQuote>

-With the comparable keyboards I've used, just one half needed to be powered by the host, and the other half is connected via a cable.
-With the Glove80, however, both halves are powered by USB-C.
+On to power.
+With the comparable keyboards I've used, just one half needed to be powered by the host, and the other half is connected to that one via a connector cable.
+With the Glove80, however, both halves are independently powered with a USB-C port.

 This is both a pro and a con.
 It's nice that there's no wire running between the halves, and that each can be independently positioned wherever you like, however close or far from the other half.
-(I often store my phone and other objects between the halves of my split, so that's convenient.)
+(I often set my phone and other objects between the halves of my split, so that's convenient.)

 However, it's a con because it means you'll need to keep an eye on the power of both halves.
 That said, though, the battery life seems to be very good.